microsoft/pxt-arcade/docs/skillmap/forest/forest4.md

 - :circle:   Drop an <br/>
 ``||game:on game update||`` <br/>
-container into an empty area of your workspace to run code each time the game updates its status.
+container into an empty area of your workspace to run<br/>
+code each time the game updates its status.

 - :mouse pointer:   From the ``||sprites:Sprites||`` category, grab <br/>